What happens when you don’t have a third-party data center?

 As the study at the outset demonstrated, computer or network outages of any kind can be costly—sometimes catastrophically so.
 Many small to medium-sized companies lack the resources or staff to have an around-the-clock IT department.
 Should there be an outage during off-hours, the cost of such an incident can quickly escalate.

-By choosing a third-party provider, however, even the smallest of companies can benefit from 24/7 support, significantly reducing the risk of an outage, not to mention the associated cost of one should it occur.
+By choosing a third party data center, however, even the smallest of companies can benefit from 24/7 support, significantly reducing the risk of an outage, not to mention the associated cost of one should it occur.

 By combining economy of scale, reduced risk, improved expertise and helping your organization stay focused on its core business, one of the single biggest benefits of a third party data center is cost savings.
-In many cases, the combined benefits of using a third-party provider have resulted in organizations saving anywhere from 50 to 90 percent2.
+In many cases, the combined benefits of using third party data center services have resulted in organizations saving anywhere from 50 to 90 percent2.

 Learn about how Maintech was able to offer third-party maintenance to a leading manufacturing company!